sangimed/My-Various-Cheatsheets/README.md

 Find the process using a specific port (8080)

     netstat -a -n -o | find "8080"

+Get the name of a process from its PID

+    tasklist /fi "pid eq 21385"

 Kill a process by its PID  (2728)

     taskkill /F /PID 2728